-The best time to contact a lawyer is as soon as you receive a written request to attend an Examination Under Oath, but if you suspect that your insurance company will pursue an EUO before having received official notice, you can contact a lawyer at that time.
+The best time to contact a personal injury lawyer is as soon as you receive a written request to attend an Examination Under Oath, but if you suspect that your insurance company will pursue an EUO before having received official notice, you can contact a lawyer at that time.

-An experienced attorney will be able to help you prepare for your EUO and take steps to make your insurance claim successful.
-Your attorney can also advise you if the insurance company uses the EUO as a means of getting you to drop your claim or pursuing charges of insurance fraud against you.
+An experienced accident attorney will be able to help you prepare for your EUO and take steps to make your insurance claim successful.
+Your injury attorney can also advise you if the insurance company uses the EUO as a means of getting you to drop your claim or pursuing charges of insurance fraud against you.